 Heat-Health Work Group

-Leads: Ben Zaitchik (Johns Hopkins University) and Cascade Tuholske (Montana State University)
+Leads: Cascade Tuholske (Montana State University) and Peter Kalmus (Jet Propulsion Laboratory)

 This Work Group aims to build a global mapping capability that conveys heat risk and identifies the most critical used or needed heat, forecast, land cover, and social vulnerability data.